uab-cgds-worthey/rosalution/backend/README.md

 ### Requirements

-Project requirements are listed in the `requirement.txt` file at the project's root structure.
+Project depdencies are listed in the `requirements.txt` file at the project's root structure.

 ```sh
 # From ./backend/